Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Recommendations:

 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:

-### Medicare's overall performance (talk about the overall values being bad and what this means,  not the trends all pointing in the same direction?

-### The Underlying trends of the downward trajectories of the KPIs?
+### KPI trends by SVC

+Recommendation Further analyze the RX group to see why it is the only one that peaked in 2008

 ### Further Segmenting and digging deeper is not showing anything unexpected, recommended to take a step back before continuing?

 ### Can we conclude specifc positive or negative impacts that explain the results of the data?

+### Medicare's overall performance (talk about what should be done in terms of big steps in order to combat this steep decline)?

 ### What is the next step that should be taken?